tatoMa/tatoMa.github.io/README.md

-## My blog based on the Jekyll and themed by [Jekflix template](https://github.com/thiagorossener/jekflix-template)
+## My blog is based on the Jekyll and themed by [Jekflix template](https://github.com/thiagorossener/jekflix-template)

 [Visit My Blog](https://tatoma.github.io)